kewljedi/grunt-apple-muncher/README.md

 Default value: `apple-touch-icon.png`

 A string value that indicates the name of the file to be used as the bases for creating the other files.
 This file must be:
-- 144x144 pixels
+- at least 144 pixels wide
+- a square
 - a png

 ### Usage Examples

 #### Default Options
-In this example, the default options are used to do something with whatever.
-So if the `testing` file has the content `Testing` and the `123` file had the content `1 2 3`, the generated result would be `Testing, 1 2 3.`
+In this example, the default options are used to create the following files based on the src 'apple-touch-icon.png':
+- apple-touch-icon-57x57.png
+- apple-touch-icon-72x72.png
+- apple-touch-icon-114x114.png
+- apple-touch-icon-144x144.png

+These files IOS will add Drop Shadow, Reflective Shine, and Rounded Corners to before displaying them.

 ```js
 grunt.initConfig({